nitad54448/yappari-5-1/README.md

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/circuit.PNG)

-Equations are described in the [theory](https://github.com/nitad54448/yappari-5-1/blob/main/docs/theory.md) file.
+Equations are described in the [theory](https://github.com/nitad54448/yappari-5-1/blob/main/help/theory.md) file.

 ### Create a model

 When you create a model using the  editor, the circuit is not valid unless a flow of current can be calculated (but not a short-circuit).
-Once the circuit is valid, a LED labeled __valid__ will light up on the model panel, indicating that the circuit is ready for use and you can see a list of all the parameters for each element of the circuit.
+Once the circuit is valid, a LED labeled __valid__ will light up on the model panel, indicating that the circuit is ready for use and you can see a list of parameters with some default values for each element of the circuit.
+You can change these default values see **Parameters** below.

-_Note : the parameters will be listed only if your model is valid_.
+_Note : the associated parameters will be listed only if your model is valid_.

 To see the experimental data and the simulation you need to select one or several datasets and the calculations will be made based on the model and the values of parameters for each dataset.
 If you select several datasets, the parameters of the first dataset are shown.
 If you modify a parameter while several datasets are selected, that parameter will be changed for all selected datasets.